 Kanab Celebrates 150 Years

-In 2020 Kanab has some celebrating to do.
-The charming town is turning 150 years old.
-Its actual birthday is June 14, 2020, so if you happen to be in town that day, look for some small-town celebrations.
-On New Year's Eve, visitors and locals can dress up in 1920s or 2020 attire.
+In 2020, Kanab had some celebrating to do.
+The charming town turned 150 years old.
+Its actual birthday was June 14, 2020, so if you happened to be in town that day, you’d find some small-town celebrations.
+On New Year’s Eve, visitors and locals dressed up in 1920s or 2020 attire.